 This is also a common mistake many exhibit staff members end up doing in order to come across as proactive.
 Sometimes, staff members unintentionally patrol the peripheries of trade show booths to make themselves look approachable to visitors.
 You will be surprised to know this but this can actually act as a wall or a barrier between your exhibition booth and visitors.

-While it is important to be proactive and keep your booth lively, staffers need not to stand like they are the watchdogs who are on the lookout of something.
+While it is important to be proactive and keep your booth lively, staffers need not stand like they are the watchdogs who are on the lookout for something.
 Sitting behind the desk and waiting for visitors to approach is also not the right way.
 So, here they surely need to strike a balance between the two.

 Mixing the outer edges of the booth with structural elements

 When finalizing your trade show booth design, keep in mind that your booth should look welcoming and congenial.
-Many exhibitors make this mistake of mixing the outer edges of their booth with the internal structures, which blocks a lot of space in between and creates a castle-wall effect which may project that you want to keep invaders at bay.
+Many exhibitors make the mistake of mixing the outer edges of their booth with the internal structures, which blocks a lot of space in between and creates a castle-wall effect which may project that you want to keep invaders at bay.

 Whether it’s a trade show booth rental or a customized trade show stand, make sure these barricaded castle-like structures are not a part of your trade show booth ideas.
 Your booth walls (if any) and internal structures should be aligned in such a way that induces easy visitor flow.
 They should not get the feeling that they are trespassing instead, keep your booth space open and welcoming.